5 Ways To Volunteer for the Environment and Support Public Lands

-Volunteers have been a critical lifeline for preserving and enhancing public lands and vital environments within the Mountains to Sound Greenway National Heritage Area for decades, but they are needed now more than ever.
+Volunteers have been a critical lifeline for preserving and enhancing public lands and vital environments within the Mountains to Sound Greenway National Heritage Area (Greenway NHA) for decades, but they are needed now more than ever.
 With state and federal funding for environmental restoration, education, and public land management being slashed, our public lands are left with deferred maintenance, degraded habitats, and fewer rangers and educators on the ground.
-The Greenway NHA depends on the power of community volunteerism to care for over 1.5 million acres of public lands.
-Whether you’re a student, an educator, a member of a corporate team, an environmentalist, or just someone who loves the outdoors and is wondering how to make a difference, we offer four powerful ways you can become a volunteer and get your community involved.
+The Greenway depends on the power of community volunteerism to care for public lands across the 1.5-million-acre National Heritage Area.
+Whether you’re a student, an educator, a member of a corporate team, an environmentalist, or just someone who loves the outdoors and is wondering how to make a difference, we offer five powerful ways you can become a volunteer and get your community involved.

-If you’ve ever hiked a trail around Issaquah Creek at Lake Sammamish State Park, paddled in a clear alpine river like Kachess Lake, or admired a restored historic meadow peppered with native plants, chances are volunteers had a hand in protecting those places.
-From planting native trees to educating the next generation on conservation values, these efforts keep the Greenway NHA alive and thriving.
+If you’ve ever hiked a trail around Issaquah Creek at Lake Sammamish State Park, paddled in Kachess Lake, or admired a restored historic meadow peppered with native plants, chances are volunteers had a hand in protecting those places.
+From planting native trees, to caring for Washington’s beloved trails, to educating the next generation on conservation values, these efforts keep the Greenway NHA alive and thriving.

 These events are perfect for: